-Insurance guaranty associations provide protection to insurance policyholders and beneficiaries policies workers' of (in compensation policies this would be the injured worker) issued by an insurance company that has become insolvent and is no longer able to meet its obligations.
+Insurance guaranty associations provide protection to insurance policyholders and beneficiaries policies of (in workers' compensation policies this would be the injured worker) issued by an insurance company that has become insolvent and is no longer able to meet its obligations.
 All states, the District of Columbia, and Puerto Rico have insurance guaranty associations.